getcouped/eslint-plugin-react-google-translate/README.md

 Whilst many proposals have been suggested to avoid browser issues, this ESLint plugin aims to solve the problem far earlier in the development process by highlighting certain code patterns to the developer which can cause a browser exception to be thrown where Google Translate is in use.

-Examples of code that will throw:
+Examples of code that can throw:

 ```jsx
 function SomeComponent({ val }) {